gcallah/BookReviews/mitchell.md

-Consider something as obviously harmful as our nation's subsidizing huge mono-crop fields of corn and soybeans: the environmental destruction of the soil and the water (from chemical runoff from the fields) is vast, it makes our farm economy vastly less diverse, it increases the risk of economic catastrophe should a disease strike either crop, and the benefits accrue mostly to wealthier farmers.
+Consider something as obviously harmful as our nation's subsidizing huge mono-crop fields of corn and soybeans: the environmental destruction of the soil and the water (from chemical runoff from the fields) is immense, it makes our farm economy vastly less diverse, it increases the risk of economic catastrophe should a disease strike either crop, and the benefits accrue mostly to wealthier farmers.
 But there is no significant movement to get rid of